 Locally installed software offers some nice advantages.
 These apps tend to be reliable and they use local databases on each end-user PC.
 End-users don’t need a constant internet connection and some offer powerful features such as content previews.
 On the other hand, locally installed software requires maintenance and you actually need to install the software on each and every computer you wish to use to manage your digital signage network.
 This can lead to other issues such as how many operating systems and hardware platforms are supported.

-Web based dashboard solutions are clearly the modern trend.
+Web based digital signage CMS solutions are clearly the modern trend.
 There is no local software to install so anyone can access the system from any location.
 When the CMS server gets upgraded, every user gets the new features because the software is accessed remotely and managed centrally.
 This provides many savings over the long run as there is less software to maintain.
 Another benefit is most web based dashboards can be accessed from any operating system or hardware platform that supports web browsers.
 Some products may require plug-ins to operate but the trend is to move to HTML5 environments to ensure the best user experience and the widest support.

 Modern, professional digital signage software has mostly migrated to the web for these reasons.